 In November 2014, he was received by the Italian President of the Republic to whom he presented one of his works during an official ceremony in Rome.

-His works have become part of the collection of an Austrian foundation and of several private collectors .
+His works have become part of the collection of the “Museum of the Writing and the Sign” in Turin, an Austrian foundation and of several private collectors .
 One of his earliest works, “My colors of your clothes,” a painting in which the artist addresses the issue of trafficking in human beings, and in particular the exploitation of child labor, is permanently exhibited at the United Nations in Vienna.

 Ivan Cangelosi currently lives in Vienna with his wife Adriana and his daughter Norma Sofia.